by-student-2017/DFTBP/README.md

 - This package based on fix_latte.cpp and fix_latte.h
 - "DFTB+ v.21.2 and v.22.2" version: It is necessary to rewrite "Makefile" and "Makefile.mpi" to the version number of DFTB+ to be used.
 You will also need to rewrite the DFTB+ path settings in "~/.bashrc".
 Please use the "dftbplus.h" included in the DFTB+ include that you want to use.
 Note that "_Bool" may need to be changed to "bool" in "dftbplus.h".
 - For non-WSL Linux, "/mnt/d" replaces "$HOME" etc.
+- I have only been able to get it working, so please contact the respective developer for any problems or development issues.

 ## PC specs used for test ######################################